AmirBachir/AmirBachir/README.md

 - 🌱 I am currently developing data science complementary skills through personal projects
 - 🔭 NLP is what captures my attention
 - :open_book: Ravenous reader of Murakami
-- :man_surfing: Boxing during the week and Windsurfing in the week-end
+- :water_wave: Boxing during the week and Windsurfing in the week-end
 <!--
 **AmirBachir/AmirBachir** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.